-Employees may claim that the treatment they have suffered, coupled with the employer's failure to prevent it, is sufficiently serious to amount to a 'fundamental breach' of their contract of employment.
+Employees may claim that the treatment they have suffered, coupled with the employer's failure to prevent it, is sufficiently serious to amount to a "fundamental breach" of their contract of employment.
 If so, they are entitled to resign and claim constructive unfair dismissal.
 This claim can only be brought in an employment tribunal.

 Sometimes, employees will be able to point to a breach of an express term of their employment contract.
-More often, they will assert a breach of an implied term of the employment contract - e.g. the duty of mutual trust and confidence, the duty to provide reasonable support to employees or the duty to provide a safe place of work.
+More often, they will say there has been a breach of an implied term of the employment contract - such as the duty of mutual trust and confidence, the duty to provide reasonable support to employees, or the duty to provide a safe place of work.